This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Yield farming on the Compound Protocol

-What does the COMP Token do?
+What does the COMP token do?

 For flexible governance of the protocol, Compound allows token holders to either delegate voting rights to themselves or any other address of their choice.
-COMP allows holders to make decisions on all key changes to be effected in the protocol.
+COMP allows holders to make decisions on all key changes to be affected in the protocol.

 Compound C